11 Best Legacy Board Games 2022

 As you play through there are mechanisms that really change the game depending on your decisions.
 A good example is the ability to heirloom items.
 You can do this up to 9 times during the whole campaign.
 This is a one time deal and once you have picked up an item and chosen not to heirloom it then that’s it.
 If you pick that item up again you will not be able to heirloom it.
 This heirloom will then carry forward in your family during the whole game.

 If you are looking for a game to play with your friends that will get you invested in your character and enjoy betrayal style games then this will be a great game to play with your friends.
 You will be discovering new locations, omens, items and events and will enjoy revealing the next part of the story as you play through.

 If you have not tried a legacy game before and are familiar and love Betrayal at House on the Hill then this will be a great game to introduce to your friends.
 The story will carry through to each gaming session and keep you talking about what might be next.
-You can buy Betrayal Legacy on Amazon here.
+You can buy Betrayal Legacy at Amazon here.